Writer, Actor, Yoga Instructor, Teaching Artist & Event Host.

 Also wife, and mother of adolescent scallawags.

 At any given time I'm juggling a number of these things, and doing the rest messily or not at all.
 I also spend a lot of time trying to sort out my very unruly hair.

 I post essays about all this and lots more, with somewhat irregular frequency, right here on my blog

 The Regular Jenny

-I’m talking about the relationship between the body and the imagination, physical life and creativity.
+It's the relationship between body and imagination, physical life and creativity.
 Unlocking that connection unleashed my world.
-It changed the way I move and make stuff and feed my spirit.
+It changed the way I move and breathe and make stuff and feed my spirit.
 But I traveled a long, dusty, lonesome road to discover it.

-I offer a wide variety of innovative interdisciplinary programs to stretch and strengthen body and imagination, and fire up your creative process.
+I offer a wide variety of innovative interdisciplinary classes, workshops, and events to stretch and strengthen body and imagination, and fire up your creative process.